drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Physico-Chemical Properties of Sildenafil

-Some physico-chemical properties of Sildenafil are listed below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/physico-chemical-properties-sildenafil-446637b0'><i class='fa fa-play' aria-hidden='true'></i></button>Some physico-chemical properties of Sildenafil are listed below.
 The molecular weight, logP, the number of H-bond donors and H-bond acceptors can be compared to Lipinski's rule of five: all the values are within the framework of this rule.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/sidenafil_p.png){: loading=lazy }